“Cecelia is one of those, ‘one-in-a-thousand employees’ who gives her all to her teaching and to her students.”

 “I personally wish her all the very best on her journey to complete her PhD and can’t wait to welcome her back to ACG Sunderland.”

 Want to learn more about ACG Sunderland?
-Join us at our next Open Day on Saturday, 8 June.
+Join us at our Open Evening on Thursday, 25 July.